ea227/A.-sapidissima-Scripts/Quality Control.md

 ## **Quality Control**

-Cleaned sequence data for each library was quality controlled and preprocessed using fastp v0.20.0:
+Cleaned sequence data for each library was quality controlled and preprocessed using fastp v0.20.0.
+Output html files are also included below:
 ```
 fastp \ #Quality control and preprocessing of raw sequencing data
     --in1=${r1} \